macfusion-ng/macfusion2/README.md

 Roadmap
 =======

-- Update the icons and resources for a retina display resolution, if you are a designer and you can help, please contact me [@yosmark][].
+- Update the icons and resources for a retina display resolution, if you are a designer and you can help, please contact me [@yoshikivb][].
 - Fix as many bugs as possible.
 - Release a stable 2.1 version in the near future.